By Nancy Thomas (future CIA)

 In that same vein, let’s have some real talk about utilizing the Certified Internal Auditor (CIA) designation to pursue your dream job and/or career track.

-To get where you want to go, after you reach a CIA exam passing score, you must prepare for and discover Certified Internal Auditor job opportunities.
+One of the biggest challenges of the CIA application process is passing the 3-part exam.
+But after you reach a CIA exam passing score, you must prepare for and discover Certified Internal Auditor job opportunities.
 You can follow these steps to do so.

 [thrive_toggles_group”][thrive_toggles title=”Table of Contents” no=”1/1″]